 Viewing Requests

-Head to Code Signing > Approvals > Signing Requests to view all signing requests.
+Go to Certificate Manager → Approval Requests and open the Signing Requests tab to view all signing requests.
 You can filter requests by status:- Open: Requests currently pending approval

 - Approved: Requests that have been approved and grants issued